-MDNA109 is an enhanced version of IL-2 that binds 200-1,000 times more effectively to IL-2R β , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
+MDNA109 is an enhanced version of IL-2 that binds up to 1000 times more effectively to IL-2R β , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
 Because it preferentially binds IL-2R β and not the receptor containing IL-2R α , MDNA109 drives effector T cell responses over regulatory T cells.
 Additionally, MDNA109 reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
-Lead selection of MDNA109 with extended half-life characteristics is currently underway.